Chris McCray

-Chris McCray (born May 27, 1984 in Capitol Heights, Maryland) is an American professional basketball player.
+Chris McCray (born May 27, 1984, in Capitol Heights, Maryland) is an American professional basketball player.
 He formerly played for the Milwaukee Bucks of the NBA.

-A 6'5", 205 lb shooting guard, he attended and played basketball collegiately at the University of Maryland, but dismissed from the team after he was found academically ineligible.
-He was not selected in the 2006 NBA Draft, but signed a free agent contract with the Milwaukee Bucks in September 2006, making the team's 15-player roster.
+A 6'5", 205 lb shooting guard, he attended and played basketball collegiately at the University of Maryland but dismissed from the team after he was found academically ineligible.
+He was not selected in the 2006 NBA draft, but signed a free agent contract with the Milwaukee Bucks in September 2006, making the team's 15-player roster.

-In August 2005 McCray was involved in a street fight on campus at the University of Maryland, College Park, and he was jailed a night for refusing to leave the scene and resisting arrest.
-Charges of disturbing the public peace, resisting arrest and escaping from custody were later dropped.
+In August 2005, McCray was involved in a street fight on campus at the University of Maryland, College Park, and he was jailed for a night for refusing to leave the scene and resisting arrest.
+Charges of disturbing public peace, resisting arrest, and escaping from custody were later dropped.